Stress incontinence

 Small amounts of urine may leak but sometimes it can be quite a lot and can cause embarrassment.

-Your doctor or nurse may ask you to keep a chart to record the times you pass urine, the amount of urine you pass on each occasion, and the times you leak urine (are incontinent).
+Your doctor will perform a pelvic exam to assess whether you have a vaginal prolapse (a weakness of the support structures of the pelvis and one or more of the organs of the body drops down into the vagina).
+Your doctor or nurse may also ask you to keep a bladder diary, which is a chart to record the times you pass urine, the amount of urine you pass on each occasion, and the times you leak urine (are incontinent).

 Causes

+Childbirth.
 Most cases of stress incontinence are due to weakened pelvic floor muscles.
 Pelvic floor muscles are often weakened by childbirth.
-The pelvic floor muscles are a group of muscles that wrap around the underside of the bladder and back passage (rectum).
+The pelvic floor muscles are a group of muscles that wrap around the underside of the bladder and urethra, and the back passage (rectum).
 Stress incontinence is common in women who have had children, particularly if they have had several vaginal deliveries.

-First-line treatment involves strengthening the pelvic floor muscles with pelvic floor exercises.
+First-line treatment for stress incontinence involves pelvic floor exercises to strengthen your pelvic floor muscles.
 About 6 in 10 cases of stress incontinence can be cured or much improved with this treatment.
 If you are overweight and incontinent then you should first try to lose weight in conjunction with any other treatments.
 Medication may be used in addition to exercises if you do not want, or are not suitable for, surgery.

 Surgery may be offered if the problem continues and is a significant problem.
 Non-surgical options should be used before any operations are considered.